-Neglect not the gift that is in thee, which was given thee by prophecy, with the laying on of the hands of the presbytery.
+Do not neglect the gift that is in you, which was given to you by prophecy with the laying on of the hands of the eldership.
 (I Timothy 4:14)

-But the manifestation of the Spirit is given to every man to profit withal.
-(I Corinthians 12:7)
+But the manifestation of the Spirit is given to each one for the profit of all: (I Corinthians 12:7)

-But now hath God set the members every one of them in the body, as it hath pleased him.
+But now God has set the members, each one of them, in the body just as He pleased.
 (I Corinthians 12:18)

-And God hath set some in the church, first apostles, secondarily prophets, thirdly teachers, after that miracles, then gifts of healings, helps, governments, diversities of tongues.
+And God has appointed these in the church: first apostles, second prophets, third teachers, after that miracles, then gifts of healings, helps, administrations, varieties of tongues.
 (I Corinthians 12:28)

 Every Christian is assigned by the Holy Spirit a set of gifts.
 The gifts of the believer, when blended with his unique personality and empowered and administered by Christ’s working with and in him, constitutes the Christian’s place and ministry in the Body of Christ.